 1. You’re landing interviews but not scoring job offers

 The whole point of the interview is to eventually receive a job offer.
-If you are interviewing for what feels like an eternity with no job offers, something is clearly off and needs to be corrected.
+If you are interviewing for what feels like an eternity but not hearing back or receiving job offers, something is clearly off and must be corrected.
 An interview coach can spot these things quickly and help you work towards fixing them with an expert eye and best practices.

 Interview nerves are normal, but that doesn’t mean they shouldn’t be mastered.
 If the thought interviewing makes you nervous or inflicts anxiety, you might be self-sabotaging yourself before you even get to the interview phase.
 This includes not making it past the phone interview phase.
 An interview coach can help to spot the weak points and implement strategies for getting past them as well as start to build your confidence so that you remain in control!

 3. When you walk into an interview, you tend to ramble on and on